 Whilst a number of sought after businesses were standing at premiums to asset value and therefore were able to raise capital accretively, the 'Covid' world meant that another smaller cohort of companies required emergency (defensive) capital raises.
 After Hammerson's raise in September came Shaftesbury's £300m raise at 400p per share, a 20% discount to the undisturbed share price and 55% below where it had started 2020.
-We didn't own Shattesbury prior to the capital raise but took the opportunity to participate.
+We didn't own Shaftesbury prior to the capital raise but took the opportunity to participate.
 Given that part of the company's rationale for the raise was to give comfort to their banks and secure waivers over potential covenant breaches, one wonders if the Board would have felt so pressurised just a few days later.
 The share price finished our financial year at 641p which reflects the enormous change in sentiment around the reopening of the economy.

-Private equity continues to stalk listed property companies and Freiterate the statement made many times in these reports over the last decade - if the listed inarket persistently undervalues its companies, private capital won't be shy about buying it.
-This year we have seen various firms build positions in listed companies.
-Brookfield (British Land), KKR (Great Portland Estates) and Sterwood (RDI, CAlimmo).
+Private equity continues to stalk listed property companies and I reiterate the statement made many times in these reports over the last decade - if the listed market persistently undervalues its companies, private capital won't be shy about buying it.
+This year we have seen various firms build positions in listed companies: Brookfield (British Land), KKR (Great Portland Estates) and Starwood (RDI, CA Immo).
 It is the latter which has been most active with its stakes.
-Having acquired 30: of RDI from its South African based parant company, it launched an agreed bid for the remainder in February, The interesting point is that the offer (recommended by the Board at 121p) was 20 is below the last published asset value but 30% cheed of the undisturbed share price.
-The board were acknowledging two things if istly that the esset valuation was instanciand likely to fall further and secondly that the mixed politically whilst or the road to improvieme it hoder refreshed manage hent, was set to trade perpetually at a discount to its asset value.
-The exit price therefore looked a fair one
+Having acquired 30% of RDI from its South African based parent company, it launched an agreed bid for the remainder in February.
+The interesting point is that the offer (recommended by the Board at 121p) was 20% below the last published asset value but 30% ahead of the undisturbed share price.
+The board were acknowledging two things - firstly that the asset valuation was historic and likely to fall further and secondly that the mixed portfolio, whilst on the road to improvement under refreshed management, was set to trade perpetually at a discount to its asset value.
+The exit price therefore looked a fair one.